srid/srid/content/Ref/Mood Tracking.md

 > If an higher power were to grant you the wish that your present mood will be made permanent for the rest of your life, would you take it?

 There are two possible answers to it: *Yes* and *No*.
-If you answered "yes", you are [[Feeling good|feeling good]], otherwise it is evidence that the current mood needs to be bettered.
+If you answered "yes", you are [[Feeling good|feeling good]], otherwise it is obvious that the current mood needs to be bettered.
 Whether you are feeling meh/neutral[^stoic] *or* depressed, the answer would be "No".

 [^stoic]: Unless, of course, one is so inculcated with stoic values as to accept a neutral mood for the rest of one's life.